TheSoftwareHouse/Kakunin/docs/quickstart.md

         When I fill the "addTodoForm" form with:
             | todoInput | My new todo |
         And I wait for "1" seconds
-        And I press the "enter" key
-        When I fill the "addTodoForm" form with:
+        And I press the "enter" key on "todoInput" element When I fill the "addTodoForm" form with:
             | todoInput | Another todo item! |
         And I wait for "1" seconds
-        And I press the "enter" key
-        Then there are "equal 2" "todos" elements
+        And I press the "enter" key on "todoInput" element Then there are "equal 2" "todos" elements
         Then I wait for "5" seconds